rajeevphysics/Obsidian-MathMatter/Notes/Dynamics/Frames of References.md

 Inertial frames of reference are when you choose an object to be stationary, and objects relative to that object are moving at constant [[Velocity|velocity]].
 Here, [[Newton Laws|Newton laws]] hold.

-Non-Inertial Frames of reference are when you choose an object to be stationary, and objects relative to that object seem to [[Acceleration|accelerate]] without a force.
+Non-inertial frames of reference are when you choose an object to be stationary, and objects relative to that object seem to [[Acceleration|accelerate]] without a force.
 In this frame of reference, pseudo forces have to be introduced to hold [[Newton Laws|Newton Laws]]

 # Resources